 Storing Plan Drawings Laying Flat On Shelves or Cabinets

 There is nothing nicer than to have your plan drawings laying nice and flat ready for use.
 Unfortunately, life isn’t that laid back.
 Employees are typically working on several projects at one time and drawings end up being stacked one on top of the other.
-Also, flat file drawer cabinets (checkout our online store partner flat file cabinets) are more costly than plan drawing shelving, but if you need to protect your drawings, cabinets are the best choice.
+Also, flat file drawer cabinets (check out our online store partner flat file cabinets) are more costly than plan drawing shelving, but if you need to protect your drawings, cabinets are the best choice.
+Architectural Revit Models

 Hanging plan drawing racks (checkout out our online store partner hanging drawing supplies) provide one of the nicest labeling systems for quick retrieval.
-Hanging drawings in shelving eliminate the problem of curled edges when drawings are rolled up.
-These hanging racks can be placed double decked in shelving units, wall mounted, on a stand, and even on rolling mobile carts.
-While they may not be the most space efficient method of storage, they are the most convenient.
+Hanging drawings in shelving eliminates the problem of curled edges when drawings are rolled up.
+These hanging racks can be placed double-decked in shelving units, wall-mounted, on a stand, and even on rolling mobile carts.
+While they may not be the most space-efficient method of storage, they are the most convenient.